SabbirIrfan/keyPleaz/build-steps.md

      cd android
      ./gradlew clean build
      ```
+  6. ** MOST IMPORTANTLY "READ THE ERROR/EXCEPTION" PROPERLY**

    - If the build is successful, return to the root directory and run:
      ```bash
      cd ..
      npm run dev-android